 The main hurdle to overcome is to know when you should load HESH and when you should use AP.
 HESH rounds against most tier 9 and tier 10 tanks with over 275mm of effective armor in the front simply do not work since you will constantly be hitting them for under half the damage as the 1,750 that is listed.
 HESH is great against tier 8 tanks, tier 9+ mediums, and tier 9+ tanks if you can get to their sides/rear.
 Remember while shooting the sides/rear you must not aim for the track areas regardless of the armor behind it since the damage will be reduced greatly.
 Tanks like the E-100 which sport thick side armored that is slightly sloped and also spaced armor+huge tracks are very difficult opponents to face with HESH and are best left for AP.
 HESH rounds also have a 5m splash radius which must be taken into account at face-hugging range and also if allies are near.

-Now that the AP/HESH round difference is covered you need to take into account the other aspects of your 183mm gun.
-Keep in mind you have a base rounds per minute(RPM) of 2 which when equipped with a 100% crew, brothers in arms, gun rammer, and ventilation drops down to 24.76 seconds.
-Coupled with this is a .40 accuracy and a 3.4 second aim time which makes long range shots and snap shots difficult.
-The penetration values are 310mm for the AP round and 275mm for the HESH round.
-These are enough for most tanks but due to the bad accuracy/aim time it can make dealing with tanks like the Maus, E-100, IS-7, etc. difficult since you cannot hit specific locations.
+Now that the AP/HESH round difference is covered you need to take into account the other aspects of your 183mm gun. .40 accuracy and a 3.4 second aim time makes long range shots and snap shots difficult.
+The penetration values are 310mm for the AP round and 230mm for the HESH round.
+This is enough for most tanks but due to the bad accuracy/aim time it can make dealing with tanks like the Maus, E-100, IS-7, etc. difficult since you cannot hit specific locations.

 Due to the unconventional and high alpha gun on the FV215b (183) cuts had to be made elsewhere.
 The armor suffers greatly and aside from a few small areas this tank is vulnerable to any tank facing it.
 A full weak spot guide which breaks the armor down for the frontal, sides, rear, and angled views of the FV215b (183) can be found here.
-As seen in that guide the only “well protected” areas are the mantlet and to an extent the beak on the frontal glacis.
-Both can still be penetrated by tier 10 guns and premium rounds laugh at even the most protected areas of the FV215b (183).
+As seen in that guide the only “well protected” areas are the mantlet and to an extent the frontal glacis.
 Knowing this you should always plan multiple places to hide in and to fall back to since you cannot rely on your armor to protect you.

 Surprisingly the mobility on the FV215b (183) is adequate that you often find it is faster then it should be.
-The top speed is only listed at 34.3 km/h which is low however the acceleration and ability to hit that speed easily allows it to keep up with tanks like the T110E5.
-It is also slightly more mobile than the FV215b tier 10 heavy tank as far as acceleration goes and overall mobility.
+The top speed is only listed at 34.3 km/h which is low however the acceleration is decent allowing you to keep up with heavy tanks.
 The traverse speed of the hull and turret are also high enough that being flanked isn’t a major concern as other tank destroyers.
-One key thing to keep in mind is to not let this mobility get you into places you cannot get out of especially since side shots frequently cause fuel tank, engine, and ammo rack damage.
+One key thing to keep in mind is to not let this mobility get you into places you cannot get out of especially since side shots cause fuel tank, engine, and ammo rack damage.

 Gun depression for the FV215b (183) is an area that many drivers will wish that they had.
 This tank only has -5° and +15° depression/elevation which leads to issues on hilly terrain especially taking into account that the turret is a rear mounted design.
 Advancing over any small bump/hill is terrifying and driving at the bottom of a ledge can spell doom as well since in both cases you cannot fire back in time.
 Many overlook the 12 total shells that the FV215b (183) can bring into a match.
 Most battles you will only find yourself using 6-8 due to the long reload.
 However there are times where if you are expected to carrying your team to victory or that match comes down to the final 3 minutes you will be on the verge of running out of ammunition.
 Save your shots, make them count, and only rush them if the risk if worth it.